Training courses are available to groups, please contact email@example.com to discuss what you would like your training day to focus on.

 Just like course 1, we’ll start in the morning with theory and after lunch head out into the garden to see what we can sow.

-We want you to get the most out of your day so we’ll discuss beforehand what your group is likely to be interested in.
+We want you to get the most out of your day so we’ll discuss beforehand what your group is most interested in.
 We can swap the morning and afternoon sessions if the weather’s awkward.